sanithps98/Data-Visualisation-with-Python/README.md

 # Data-Visualisation-with-Python
-This repositry is a collection of projects which involves Data Visualisation of various datasets using Python
+This repository is my collection of various projects which involves Data Visualisation of various datasets using Python